Triple P - Positive Parenting Program® System (System Triple P)

 Population:

 The purpose of the study was to evaluate a large-scale population trial using the Triple P-Positive Parenting Program (TPS) [now called Triple P - Positive Parenting Program® System (System Triple P)].
-Participants were from ten geographical catchment areas in Brisbane (Triple P communities) and ten sociodemographically matched catchment areas from Sydney (5) and Melbourne (5) (care as usual [CAU]) comparison communities.
-Program outcomes were assessed in each community at preintervention and again at two years postintervention.
+Participants were from ten geographical catchment areas in Brisbane (Triple P communities) and ten sociodemographically matched catchment areas from Sydney and Melbourne care as usual (CAU) comparison communities.
 Measures utilized include the Strengths and Difficulties Questionnaire (SDQ).
 Results indicate that at postintervention there were significantly greater reductions in the TPS communities in the number of children with clinically elevated and borderline behavioral and emotional problems compared to the CAU communities.
 Similarly, parents in the TPS communities reported a greater reduction in the prevalence of depression, stress, and coercive parenting.
-Limitations include that the inability to randomize communities to conditions precludes unambiguous causal inferences regarding the observed TPS effects and all outcome measures reported here were based on household survey data.
+Limitations include that the inability to randomize communities to conditions precludes unambiguous causal inferences regarding the observed TPS effects, concerns over generalizability due to ethnic demographics, and all outcome measures reported were based on household survey data.

 Length of controlled postintervention follow-up: 2 years.